viktorstrate/taro-lang/README.md

 An enum is declared with a name and then a list of values the enum can take.
 Each value can have a tuple of data associated with it.

-Enum declarations are only used to type check and will be removed when compiled to javascript.
+Enum declarations are only used to type-check and will be removed when compiled to javascript.

 ```
 enum IP {